Organic cardamom powder

 Controlled geographical area

-Cardamom (Elettaria cardamomum (L.) Maton) has been used for culinary and medicinal purposes for thousands of years.
+Cardamom (Elettaria cardamomum (L.) Maton) has been used for thousands of years.
 This intense and aromatic spice has digestive, antioxidant and anti-inflammatory properties.

-Also used to freshen breath, and as a carminative (helps expel gas), cardamom is a natural remedy for relieving symptoms of dyspepsia (mild gastrointestinal spasms, slow digestion, feeling of fullness, epigastric pain).
+Also used to freshen breath, and as a carminative (helps expel gas), cardamom relieves symptoms of dyspepsia (mild gastrointestinal spasms, slow digestion, feeling of fullness, epigastric pain).

 Try our organic cardamom powder and enjoy its intense aroma and citrus notes!